umbraco/UmbracoDocs/10/umbraco-forms/developer/extending/README.md

 ### [Prevalue Source Types](adding-a-prevaluesourcetype.md)

-A prevalue source type can connect to a 3rd party storage and retrieve a collection of values that can be used on fields that support prevalues.
-The prevalue source is responsible for connecting to the source and retrieving the collection of values.
+A prevalue source type connects to 3rd party storage to retrieve values.
+These values are used on fields supporting prevalues.
+The source fetches the collection.

 ### [Workflow Types](adding-a-workflowtype.md)